Last Updated on Samuel Franklinby

 The Spellweaver’s cards are as follows and shown in level order:

-- Mana Bolt (Starting): A fantastic card throughout your Gloomhaven adventure as the Spellweaver as it brings not only a fast initiative of 7 but also a reliable way to acquire experience and heal yourself or allies.
-This will stay a staple of your deck with both top and bottom options having their use throughout the campaign.
+- Mana Bolt (Starting): A fantastic card throughout your Gloomhaven adventure as the Spellweaver given it brings not only a fast initiative of 7 but also a reliable way to acquire experience and heal yourself or allies.
+This will stay a staple of your deck with both top and bottom options having their use throughout the broader campaign.

 - Frost Armour (Starting): Similar to Mana Bolt this offers great initiative for the Spellweaver and a reliable source of experience throughout the game when elements are available.
-While the bottom is a burn that you’ll rarely use given you should be avoiding places where you will take damage the vast majority of the time the top and initiative mean this is still a regular in the deck.
+While the bottom is a burn that you’ll rarely use given you should be avoiding places where you will take damage the vast majority of the time the top and initiative mean this is still a regular in your deck.

 - Fire Orbs (Starting): One of our strongest cards if not the strongest at level 1 and is appropriately a burn card because of this.
 With our burn recovery mechanic though you’ll get to use two of these in a scenario which gives us great area of effect damage and experience.
 Opening with this and closing a scenario with this is likely to be a regular occurrence given the flow of your card usage and the often stacked starting rooms in many scenarios.
+The move 3 also makes it one of our staple move cards when we do have it available but haven’t had the opportunity or need to utilise the damage yet.

 - Impaling Eruption (Starting): A similar card to Fire Orbs although slightly more difficult to use effectively in practice as it relies on enemies being in some sort of targetable path.
-That being said you’ll still use it in your deck for most of your journey as it gives us great damage and another source of mostly easy experience acquisition but is given up before Fire Orbs due to the need to be closer to enemies for maximum effect.
+That being said you’ll still use it in your deck for most of your Gloomhaven adventure as it gives us great damage and another source of easy experience acquisition but is given up before Fire Orbs due to the need to be closer to enemies for maximum effect.

-- Aid From The Ether (Starting): Summons can be hit and miss in Gloomhaven but ranged attackers are definitely stronger than melee summons.
+- Aid From The Ether (Starting): Summons can be hit and miss in Gloomhaven but ranged summons are definitely stronger than melee ones.
 Mystic Ally is a fantastic addition to your team and while the 2 range does sometimes mean that they will be the target of attackers they are still a significant contributor to your damage output even after only a few turns.
 This will be replaced with a different summon later as while it is fun to temporarily run dual summon it’s not your best strategy as the Spellweaver.
 Summoning this early on in a scenario (generally first turn) is often your best bet so while the heal top and slow initiative to act last is nice it won’t see significant usage for those purposes.

 - Hardened Spikes (Starting): With this card being melee focused it doesn’t really offer enough to warrant being included in our hand given our focus should be on damage rather than boosting our ability to take hits (or buffing our allies to do so).
 Having the appropriate elements is also key to getting the most out of this card which simply aren’t going to be available early often enough and have better uses if they are.
 You can consider using this instead of Ride the Wind at level 1 for the 26 initiative and 3 move if preferred as it’s the best of the worst cards we are leaving behind at level 1.